Phenylketonuria: Mothers

 For women with PKU, it is important for the health of their children to maintain low Phe levels before and during pregnancy.
 Though the developing fetus may only be a carrier of the PKU gene, the intrauterine environment can have very high levels of phenylalanine, which can cross the placenta.
 The child may develop congenital heart disease, growth retardation, microcephaly, and intellectual disability as a result.
-PKU-affected women themselves are not at risk of additional complications during pregnancy.

 In most countries, women with PKU who wish to have children are advised to lower their blood Phe levels (typically to between 2 and 6 mg/dL) before they become pregnant, and carefully control their levels throughout the pregnancy.
 This is achieved by performing regular blood tests and adhering very strictly to a diet, in general, monitored on a day-to-day basis by a specialist metabolic dietitian.
 In many cases, as the fetus' liver begins to develop and produce PAH normally, the mother's blood Phe levels will drop, requiring an increased intake to remain within the safe range of 2–6 mg/dL.
 The mother's daily Phe intake may double or even triple by the end of the pregnancy, as a result.
 When maternal blood Phe levels fall below 2 mg/dL, anecdotal reports indicate that the mothers may experience adverse effects, including headaches, nausea, hair loss, and general malaise.
 When low phenylalanine levels are maintained for the duration of pregnancy, there are no elevated levels of risk of birth defects compared with a baby born to a non-PKU mother.